Vauxoo/bantracking/doc/jsonrpc_get_identification_types.md

 Call a method
 ---

-1. Use `jsonrpc` to execute specific methods with JSON-RPC and receive the results back in JSON format:
+1. Use `jsonrpc` to execute specific Odoo methods with JSON-RPC and receive the results back in JSON format:

     ```python
     @route('/jsonrpc', type='json', auth="none", save_session=False)